Monetization for Publishers: 8 Tactics Guaranteed to Work

 Podcasting is a phenomenal monetisation tactic for magazine and newspaper publishers

-You can include advertising, messages from sponsors, and as many call-to-actions as you see fit.
+You can include advertising, messages from sponsors and as many call-to-actions as you see fit.

 7 Newsletter